patternfly/training-scenarios/react-components/toolbar-filter/step2.md

 Both of the event handlers can be inserted outside and below the constructor modified in the previous steps.

-The first will be an `onSearch` event handler which will fire when the user interacts with the name filter.
+The first event handler to add is `onSearch` which will fire when the user interacts with the name filter.

 <pre class="file" data-target="clipboard">
 onSearch = (value) =&gt; {